wwalker/ilts/README.md

             the use of -a appends to the log file rather than truncating the file -S|--start-line
      -E|--end-line
         the use of -S or -E enables a start and end line.  these are useful in case the app generates no output, or delay a long time befor the first line of output or after the last line of output.
+The messages are "Execution begins" and "Execution ends"

 # BUGS